naufalsuryasumirat/tabhook/README.md

 # tabhook

-Simple firefox extension to show tab numbers and options to quickly navigate between tabs, localized to each firefox window
+Simple firefox extension to show tab numbers and options to quickly navigate between tabs (for linux), localized to each firefox window

-## purpose

 ## inspiration